RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - Current reason for trial
         - appeal
       - Ascertain the material facts
-        - nine-year renewal of their franchise without cost (the “nine-for-six” proposal).
+        - nine-year renewal of their franchise without cost (the "nine-for-six" proposal).
-        - Simply promising to “find a way” to renew without cost if over 90, is not enough to warrant a contract
+        - Simply promising to "find a way" to renew without cost if over 90, is not enough to warrant a contract
         - providing plausible deniability for nine-for-six system
-          - “we have more work to do”,
+          - "we have more work to do",
-          - “where we’re at [499] the moment”,
+          - "where we're at [499] the moment",
-          - “maybe”)
+          - "maybe")
         - Tear off slip, commitment to qualify for extra tenure
           - Still likely not enough to give rise to contract
         - Mobile revoked the offer before the first batch of 6 years was up, & no branch had completed 90% for all years